-- Ensuring that students dress in accordance with this policy at all times. - Where appropriate to their role, disciplining students who are in breach of this policy. - Ensuring that students understand why having a consistent and practical school uniform is important, e.g. school identity and community.
+- Ensuring that students dress in accordance with this policy at all times. - Where appropriate to their role, disciplining students who are in breach of this policy. - Ensuring that students understand why having a consistent and practical school uniform is important, e.g. school identity.

-Parents and carers are responsible for:
+Parents are responsible for:

-- Providing their child(ren) with the correct school uniform as detailed in this policy. - Informing the Principal if their child requires an exemption to the uniform rules for a period of time, with a reason why. - Ensuring that their child's uniform is clean, presentable and the correct size.
+- Providing their children with the correct school uniform as detailed in this policy. - Informing the Principal if their child requires an exemption to the uniform rules for a period of time, with a reason why. - Ensuring that their child's uniform is clean, presentable and the correct size.